cloudnativelabs/kube-router/README.md

 [Kubernetes network services proxy with IPVS/LVS](https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/)

 Kube-router uses IPVS/LVS technology built in Linux to provide L4 load balancing.
-Each **ClusterIP** and **NodePort** Kubernetes Service type is configured as an IPVS virtual service.
+Each **ClusterIP**, **NodePort**, and **LoadBalancer** Kubernetes Service type is configured as an IPVS virtual service.
 Each Service Endpoint is configured as real server to the virtual service.
 The standard **ipvsadm** tool can be used to verify the configuration and monitor the active connections.

 Below is example set of Services on Kubernetes: